Shout (Black gospel music): History

-The shout music tradition originated within the church music of the Black Church, parts of which derive from the ring shout tradition of enslaved people from West Africa.
-As these enslaved Africans, who were concentrated in the southeastern United States, incorporated West African shout traditions into their newfound Christianity, the Black Christian shout tradition emerged—albeit not in all Black churches or in every part of the country.
-(In fact, in the North prior to the 1930s, many African-American Christians practiced a form of worship found in denominations such as Episcopal Churches and Methodist Churches, more similar to their White Christian neighbors.)
+The shout music tradition originated within the church music of the Black church, parts of which derive from the ring shout tradition of enslaved people from Central and West Africa.
+As these enslaved Africans, who were concentrated in the southeastern United States, incorporated Kongo shout traditions into their newfound Christianity, the black Christian shout tradition emerged—albeit not in all black churches or in every part of the country.
+In fact, in the North prior to the 1930s, many African-American Christians practiced a form of worship found in denominations such as Episcopal Churches and Methodist Churches, more similar to their white Christian neighbors.

 Even so, after the dawn of the Azusa Street Revival and the rise of Pentecostalism in 1906, many African-American Christians began to incorporate more modern Charismatic Christian practices into their worship, including speaking in tongues and various other bodily anomalies said to be caused by the Holy Spirit.
 The shout tradition fit well into this framework and became ever more popular across the spectrum of Pentecostalism and, eventually, the larger charismatic Evangelical world.
 As time passed, the influence spread from church music to secular music.
 It influenced the rhythms found in genres like early rock and roll, soul, and funk.
+The 1959 the Isley Brothers released Shout!, which took influence from the gospel music.
+Church groups wrote into radio stations to request the song no longer be played.

-As Southern Black Christians migrated north in large numbers after the end of Reconstruction, they began to found churches of their own that had different styles of worship than the aforementioned Northern Black churches.
+As Southern black Christians migrated north in large numbers after the end of Reconstruction, they began to found churches of their own that had different styles of worship than the aforementioned Northern black churches.
 Soon, the center of power shifted in the direction of the newcomers, who in many represented a more authentically African-American (and lively) church experience.
-At the same time, a new form of Black gospel music emerged, influenced both by the Black spiritual tradition as well as the growing Pentecostal/Holiness movements.
+At the same time, a new form of black gospel music emerged, influenced both by the black spiritual tradition as well as the growing Pentecostal/Holiness movements.
 This eventually led to the high-energy, fast-paced shouts and praise breaks seen among contemporary practitioners.

 It is common now for gospel recording artists to include shouts and praise breaks on their albums, either recorded in a studio or live during a recorded show.
 This has had an outsize influence on the spread (and musical structure) of the tradition in modern times, in addition to the popularity of videos on social media depicting the practice.